mitchty/open-webui-cli/readme.md

 ## Installation

-- Well cargo build/install it for now
+Snag it from the releases page. or if you're building from source then cargo build/install as is tradition.

-- If you have nix and direnv you can just `direnv allow` and then `nix build` to build binaries.
-- Or if you use nix you can just run it this way `nix run github:mitchty/open-webui-cli -- args`
+If you have nix and direnv you can just `direnv allow` and then `nix build` to build binaries.
+Or if using nix you can just build/run it directly like any other flake. `nix run github:mitchty/open-webui-cli -- args`

 ## TODO

-A metric ton of stuff ordered by priority:
+A metric ton of stuff ordered by priority (roughly):
-- llm related actions
-- anything else I end up using
+- anything else I end up abusing
-- musl static build with github release/action for linux x86/arm
-- chat api so you can use ^^^
-- delete/add llm models
 - define new models based on existing
-- ?
+- profit?
-- More auth types?
+- More auth types than the api token?
 - Better error handling?
 (I cheaped out on a lot of this for now, using anyhow so should be able to improve it with some effort)
-- macos/windows binaries for releases too?
 - unit tests?
 Not sure how I want to do this for the moment
+- Open up issues for anything else.
+Some of these apis are rather ill defined, or the openapi generator goes insane or both at times.